SwerveRoboticSystems/swerve_resources/README.md

 More information can be found in the README's in each of the folders included in this repo.

+### Arduino IDE

+When first opening the Arudino IDE either by command line or searching the program, you may be asked to add or ignore adding your user to various needed groups to be able to utilize the IDE properly.
+If this comes up, click add and type your password.
+This will be promted each time the Arduino IDE is opened but it will not show up again if you log out and back in.

 [Back to top](#top)